Iota Phi Theta: Early activism – Northwood Theater

 While the 1950s was an era of conformity, the 1960s was an era of resistance.
 In the 60s many African Americans began forming organizations based on their passion for social change and their alignment with the principles of the Civil Rights Movement.
 The fraternity was among these groups.
 Brothers participated in various protests and sit-ins throughout Baltimore to fight racial segregation.
-The earliest was a protest organized with a civic interest group, composed mostly of Morgan State College students, against the theater at Northwood Shopping Center in Baltimore, Maryland, located diagonally across the street from Morgan State College.
+The earliest was a protest organized by a civic interest group, composed mostly of Morgan State College students, against the theater at Northwood Shopping Center in Baltimore, Maryland, located diagonally across the street from Morgan State College.
 Northwood continued to segregate its services, affecting thousands of students at the historically black college.
-In many theaters, only white people could occupy seating on the main floor, while black people were restricted to the "Jim Crow" balcony, often with a separate ticket booth and entrance.
+In many theaters, only white people could occupy seating on the main floor, while black people were restricted to the segregated Jim Crow balcony, often with a separate ticket booth and entrance.

-This protest started February 15, 1963, and over the course of the six days, the total number of picketers involved reached 1500, and over 400 individuals were arrested.
+This protest started on February 15, 1963, and over six days, the total number of picketers involved reached 1500, and over 400 individuals were arrested.
 The protest took place in the context of a longer history of protests against the theater's white-only policy.
 Annual demonstrations against the theater had been held since 1955, including a sit-in at Northwood and picketing downtown.
-The theater was a last holdout of racial segregation in the blocks surrounding the college.
+The theater was the last holdout of racial segregation in the blocks surrounding the college.
 On February 22, 1963, the theater capitulated to student demands and ended its white-only policy.
 It was during this time that future Iota men decidedly became advocates for marginalized people and their communities.